thiagontnx/SecurityBootcamp/prevent/stig/stig.rst

       drwxr-x---.
 2 root root   4096 Dec 13 23:17 sretools
       -rw-r-----.
 1 root root    840 May  3  2018 sshdlocal.pp

-   There are three files that end in **_stig.sh**, with its name corresponding to the output format it will display.
+   There are three files that end in `_stig.sh` with its name corresponding to the output format it will display.

 #.
 In this example, we’ll run the generic text output: